 Halfway to the top, we met a small waterfall – more like rolling water on the bare dark rock.
 Many people were taking a break here and enjoying the waterfall.
 I enjoyed the small groups of people positioning themselves for the best picture and best selfie.

 Every inch of the rugged hills around us was covered in green.
-Green came from tall trees, from foliage and even from the moss that filled all the gaps.
+Green came from tall trees, foliage, and even from the moss that filled all the gaps.

 Video of Marleshwar Waterfalls